AshokKumarPreethamKumar/4-BIT-RIPPLE-COUNTER/README.md

 **AIM:**

-To implement  4 Bit Ripple Counter using verilog and validating their functionality using their functional tables
+To implement  4 Bit Ripple Counter using verilog and validating their functionality using their functional tables.

 **SOFTWARE REQUIRED:**